-#1 – Datadog Review — Best Overall Network Monitoring Software
+#1 – Datadog Review — Best Network Monitoring Software for Most Businesses

 Datadog is a cloud monitoring and security solution that’s incredibly easy to deploy from anywhere.
-Plus, it’s compatible with virtually any stack or app, regardless of how big or small.
+It’s compatible with virtually any technology stack or app, regardless of the size of your business.

 Datadog has a wide range of network monitoring tools and benefits to accommodate various use cases.
 For example, you can use it to monitor traffic between your:

-In addition to the monitoring capabilities, Datadog doubles as an all-in-one troubleshooting platform.
-So, you can debug faulty communication logs, identify issues between networks, infrastructure, or applications.
+Aside from monitoring capabilities, Datadog doubles as an all-in-one troubleshooting platform.
+So, you can debug faulty communication logs and identify issues between networks, infrastructure, or applications in real-time.

-And if you run hybrid environments, you can unify your cloud and on-premises network monitoring from a single source of truth.
+If you run hybrid environments, you can unify your cloud and on-premises network monitoring from a single source of truth to simplify network monitoring across the entire business.

 Network performance monitoring starts at $5 per month, and network device monitoring starts at $7 per device per month.
 Datadog also offers plans for things like serverless monitoring, APM, log management, infrastructure, security, and more.

 #2 – Nagios Review — Best Open Source Network Monitoring

 Nagios is an enterprise-grade solution for network, server, application, and IT infrastructure monitoring.
 On top of that, you can also use it for log monitoring and SNMP monitoring.

 As open-source software, Nagios is always improving thanks to its massive community of contributors and supporters.
 Plus, millions of users across the globe trust Nagios, so you’re in good company.